-Phillips is in his ninth season as head coach of the Huntingdon women's basketball team.
-Entering the 2014-15 season, Phillips has a record of 105-88.
+Phillips is in his 10th season as head coach of the Huntingdon women's basketball team.
+Entering the 2015-16 season, Phillips has a record of 118-100.
 Since the women's program was established in 1998, the Lady Hawks have won at least 15 games seven times.
 Phillips coached five of those teams.

+In 2014-15, the Lady Hawks completed their second season in the USA South Athletic Conference.
+Huntingdon finished 13-12 overall and 7-9 in the conference.
 Huntingdon began competition in the USA South in 2013-14.
-The Lady Hawks finished with a 15-10 record, but just missed a berth in the conference tournament.
+The Lady Hawks finished with a 15-10 record overall and a 7-9 conference record.
+Huntingdon just missed a berth in the conference tournament both seasons.

 The 2012-13 team set new standards for the women's program as the Lady Hawks reached the NCAA Division III Tournament for the first time and defeated 24th-ranked Ferrum 84-67 in the first round.
 The Lady Hawks set the program record for wins in a season with a 19-10 record.

 The 2011-12 team was 16-11 and reached the Great South Athletic Conference semifinals.
 The 2008-09 team was 16-12 and reached the GSAC championship game.
 Phillips was named the GSAC Coach of the Year in 2009.
 During the 2007-08 season, Phillips' team almost doubled its win total from the previous season and finished 15-12.